mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 The second method is to use the Flood fill tool to fill large parts of your line art quickly.
 This method generally requires closed gaps in the line art.
 To begin with this method place your line art on a separate layer.
 Then activate the flood fill tool and set the :guilabel:`Grow selection` to 2px, uncheck :guilabel:`Limit to current layer` if previously checked.

 .. image:: /images/common-workflows/Floodfill-krita.png
-    :alt: flood fill in krita
+    :alt: Flood fill in krita.

 Choose a color from color selector and just click on the area you want to fill the color.
 As we have expanded the fill with grow selection the color will be filled slightly underneath the line art thus giving us a clean fill.